 James comes to Pier 1 from Sears Holdings, where he has been president of Kmart since 2014.
-He has 15 years of retail experience in the United States, the United Kingdom and China.
-He began his career in international marketing and account managing with PepsiCo, then did similar work at pharmaceutical giant GlaxoSmithKline PLC.
+He has 15 years of retail experience in the U.S., the United Kingdom and China.
+He began his career in international marketing and account manager with PepsiCo, then performed similar duties at pharmaceutical giant GlaxoSmithKline PLC.
 He then joined British retailer Tesco PLC, where he was executive vice president and commercial director of Tesco China.

 “In our search for a new leader to navigate Pier 1 Imports through this challenging and exciting retail environment, our board sought an innovative, customer-centric and proven leader with a visionary perspective,” said London.
 “Alasdair comes to us with the strong, consumer-focused background, track record of success and strategic capability we were seeking.
 We are thrilled to have him join Pier 1 Imports to lead our future success.

-Specialty retailer Pier 1, like many retailers, has gone through some rough patches lately, but a recent report on preliminary fiscal fourth-quarter results beat expectations, indicating that the company’s discounts and cost cutting have paid off.
+Specialty retailer Pier 1, like many retailers has gone through some rough patches lately, but a recent report on preliminary fiscal fourth quarter results beat expectations, indicating the company’s discounts and cost cutting have paid off.

 Kmart is a wholly owned subsidiary of Illinois-based Sears Holding Corp.
 Sears last month reported a fourth-quarter loss of $607 million, or $5.67 per share. – The Associated Press contributed to this report.